Start9Labs/documentation/site/source/device-guides/ios/tor-ios.rst

 Running Tor on iOS
 ==================

 #.
-Download and install `Orbot from the Apple appstore <https://apps.apple.com/app/orbot/id1609461599>`_.
+Download and install `Orbot from the Apple App Store <https://apps.apple.com/app/orbot/id1609461599>`_.
 #.
 Open Orbot and tap on "Settings".
 #.
 Activate the "Disable Orbot for non-onion traffic" setting: